idymko/udacity_repo/README.md

 * git branch: will show all available branches
 * git checkout -b develop: You want to both create a new branch called develop and move to it.
 * git push --set-upstream origin develop: You make changes to your develop branch.
 You add and commit your changes.
 Now you would like your branch to be available on your remote repository (on Github).
+* git checkout: used to move across branches that have already been created
 * git branch -d develop: Consider you have opened a pull request and it has been reviewed and merged into master.
 You now would like to remove the local version of the branch.

 ## Git log